-Collapsed disc treatment most commonly involves a treatment plan consisting of conservative, nonsurgical treatments.
-Physical therapy, pain medications, hot/cold therapy, massage, chiropractics, exercise, and stretching, are typically very effective in managing the symptoms created by a collapsed disc.
-Understanding the causes of disc collapse helps patients stay motivated to utilize treatment plans prescribed.
+Collapsed disc treatment generally involves a treatment plan consisting of conservative, nonsurgical treatments.
+Physical therapy, pain medications, hot/cold therapy, massage, chiropractics, exercise and stretching are usually very effective in managing the symptoms created by a collapsed disc.
+Being familiar with the causes of disc collapse often helps patients stay motivated through prescribed treatment plans.

 Causes of a collapsed disc

-Intervertebral discs are natural shock absorbers between the boney vertebrae.
-Discs have two main components, an outer fibro-elastic containment rim and an inner soft gelatinous core.
-When axial loading pressure occurs along the spinal column, the central gelatinous core of the disc squeezes outward against the fibro-elastic containment rim of the disc.
-The elastic recoil of the containment wall pushes the gelatinous core back into position, reestablishing the height and shape of the disc.
-As a person ages, natural daily activity causes repeated loading of the disc.
-Tiny tears may develop in the fibers of the fibro-elastic outer containment wall.
-This causes some loss of the disc’s outer containment wall elasticity or recoil.
-The outer disc containment wall can no longer push the central core material back into shape as effectively.
-The outer containment wall sags, and is said to bulge or collapse.
+Intervertebral discs act as natural shock absorbers between the bony vertebrae and also help to facilitate movement.
+Discs have two main components, the annulus fibrosus (an outer fibro-elastic containment rim) and the nucleus pulposus (the inner soft gelatinous core).
+When axial loading pressure occurs along the spinal column, the inner gelatinous core of the disc squeezes outward against the fibro-elastic containment wall of the disc.
+The elastic recoil of the outer wall pushes the gelatinous core back into position, re-establishing the shape and height of the disc.
+As a person gets older, routine daily activities cause repeated loading of the disc.
+Minuscule tears may develop in the fibers of the fibro-elastic outer containment wall.
+The disc’s outer containment wall slowly loses elasticity or recoil.
+Ultimately, the outer disc containment wall can no longer push the central core material back into shape as effectively.
+The outer containment wall sags, causing the disc to bulge or collapse.

-Collapsed discs remain totally silent unless neural tissue is entrapped.
-Only when entrapment occurs do symptoms develop.
-Typical symptoms include localized or radiating pain, numbness, muscular weakness, and tingling.
-The location of these symptoms can vary, depending on the position of the affected intervertebral disc and impinged spinal nerve.
+Collapsed discs show no symptoms unless neural tissue is entrapped.
+Only when nerve entrapment occurs do symptoms develop.
+Common symptoms include localized or radiating pain, numbness, muscular weakness and tingling.
+Where these symptoms are felt can vary, depending on the position of the damaged intervertebral disc and pinched spinal nerve.
 It is nerve compression that actually causes the symptoms of a collapsed disc, not the collapsed disc itself.
 When a collapsed disc pinches a nerve, the symptoms that can result include: